Is There A Vacuole In Animal Cells

 Main Subheading

 Animal cells are highly specialized and perform a wide array of functions, from muscle contraction to nerve signal transmission.
-To support these diverse roles, animal cells have evolved a complex internal structure involving many different organelles.
+So to support these diverse roles, animal cells have evolved a complex internal structure involving many different organelles.
 Vacuoles in animal cells are generally smaller and more numerous than their plant counterparts, and their functions are often more specialized.
 Rather than serving primarily as storage containers, they participate in endocytosis, exocytosis, and waste management.

 Comprehensive Overview